 Cone biopsy with LEEP, laser, or cold knife is usually sufficient treatment.
 Hysterectomy is done for stage IA1 cancer if there are adverse prognostic factors (nonsquamous histology or lymphatic or vascular invasion).
-Radical hysterectomy is recommended by some experts; it includes bilateral pelvic lymphadenectomy and removal of all adjacent ligaments (eg, cardinal, uterosacral) and parametria and the upper 2 cm of the vagina.
+Radical hysterectomy is recommended by some experts, particularly if the lymphatic or vascular space is invaded; it includes bilateral pelvic lymphadenectomy and removal of all adjacent ligaments (eg, cardinal, uterosacral) and parametria and the upper 2 cm of the vagina.
 Hysterectomy can also be done if women no longer desire fertility.
 If there are no adverse prognostic factors, simple (extrafascial) hysterectomy is usually sufficient because risk of recurrence and lymph node metastasis is < 1%.
 Pelvic lymph node dissection is not indicated.

 Stages IA2 to IIA:

 Treatment options include a radical hysterectomy and pelvic lymphadenectomy alone (stages IA2 to IB1) or a radical hysterectomy and pelvic lymphadenectomy with possible combined chemotherapy and pelvic radiation (stages IB2 to IIA).
-Chemotherapy is usually given concurrently.
-With either treatment, the 5-yr cure rates in stage IB or IIA are 85 to 90%.
+Chemotherapy is usually given concurrently with radiation therapy.
+With either treatment, the 5-yr cure rate in stage IB or IIA is 85 to 90%.
 Surgery provides additional staging data and preserves the ovaries.
 If extracervical spread is noted during surgery, postoperative radiation therapy may prevent local recurrence.

 In some patients who have early-stage cervical cancer and who wish to preserve fertility, a radical trachelectomy may be done.
+An abdominal or a vaginal, laparoscopic, or robotic-assisted approach can be used.
 In this procedure, the cervix, parametria immediately adjacent to the cervix, upper 2 cm of the vagina, and pelvic lymph nodes are removed.
 The remaining uterus is reattached to the upper vagina, preserving the potential for fertility.
 Ideal candidates for this procedure are patients with the following: